-But, let’s start with the basic.
+But, let’s start with the basics.

 According to McKinsey, a connected car can optimize its own operation, maintenance and convenience of passengers using internet connectivity.

-What is a connected car?
+What is a connected vehicle?

 To give you a few examples: Smart traffic lights will indicate the car to stop, go or turn.
 If you are in a new district, the car will be able to tell you about local attractions.
 As more and more cars get connected, they will be able to communicate with each other and increase the safety on roads and manage traffic effectively.

+Automotive telematics plays an important role in assessing the driver's behavior for a wide range of purposes.
 Telematics applications are equipped with several safety features.
 First, it is equipped to make emergency calls in case of accidents.
 Secondly, telematic helps in improving maintenance of the vehicle.
 It takes out the element of human error and replaces it with rigorous maintenance schedules and diagnosis of minute faults quickly.
 Thirdly, telematics can help in tracking and detect the whereabouts in case theft.

 In our daily lives, we use so many connected devices which are enabled by smartphones or tablets.
-These devices have become such an integral part of our lives that we would prefer these interactions to continue seamlessly inside the cars as well.
+These devices have become such an integral part of our lives that we would prefer these interactions to continue seamlessly inside the vehicles as well.
 This is turning into reality!